 However, if you have a variable interest rate loan, there is the possibility of saving money.
 For a long-term loan, it’s possible that the interest rates will drop over the term of your loan.
 This means that during the time you’re paying off the loan your interest rates could decrease, saving you money.

-However, there’s also the distinct possibility that the interest rates could rise, meaning borrowing is far more expensive than you originally thought.
+There’s also the distinct possibility that the interest rates could rise, meaning borrowing is far more expensive than you originally thought.
 For those willing to take the risk, variable rate interest loans are a potentially good choice.

 Examples of Fixed Rate Loans